 Both products are more affordable as they have an attractive price range.
 They are both under 600.

-The prices of both models are under 600.
-They cost almost the same amount, and the prices change from time to time.
-It appears like the Makita 2703 is for the left-handed user, whereas the 2705 suits both operators.
-However, the Makita 2705 has a higher fixed speed than the Makita 2703.
-Both models are accurate and fast.
-The difference determines your best pick.
+The prices of the two models are less than 600.
+They cost almost the same amount, and prices are constantly changing.
+The Makita 2703 table saw is designed for left-handed users, while Makita 2705 table saw is suitable for both users.
+However, the Makita 2705 table saw has a higher fixed speed than the Makita 2703, and both models are accurate and fast.
+The difference will determine your best choice.
 Have you seen our Makita 2704 vs 2705 comparison?